ermouth/couchbox/README.md

 Couchbox tracks changes in both CouchDB config and ddocs, and seamlessly restarts appropriate workers.

-Unlike CouchDB, Couchbox only tracks ddocs explicitly listed in configs, and each ddoc has own set of available aux methods (plugins), also defined in CouchDB config.
+Unlike CouchDB, Couchbox only tracks ddocs explicitly listed in configs,and each ddoc has own set of available aux methods (plugins), also defined in CouchDB config.
 To manage feed states properly, Couchbox requires [Redis](#redis).

 __Contents__ | Description